kennethjohnbalgos/wiser_timezone/README.md

 	<%= wiser_timezone(@post.created_at).strftime('%Y-%m-%d %H:%M:%S') %>
 	// Return: 2014-03-15 02:37:07

+### Expand

+You can use the *WiserTimezone* helpers in your controller, just include the library in your `ApplicationController`:

+	include WiserTimezone::WiserTimezoneHelper
+	class ApplicationController < ActionController::Base
+		# More Codes
+	end

 ### Extra

 You can get the current timezone using the `current_timezone` method: